TaylorJonesTRT/100DaysOfCode/README.md

 Day 33: Started work on a web scraper and a simple login system (this is different from the last one and actually works).

-Day 34: Finished the main functionality of the login system, started to work on getting the loops to work properly and setup password hashing
+Day 34: Finished the main functionality of the login system, started to work on getting the loops to work properly and setup password hashing.